Posted by GCBI Team on February 13, 2020

 But when the new data came out in December, I took a look at it again and the data had changed enough that it had actually dropped below the threshold.
 I had to write to the client and tell him that.
 In the past, I could have probably figured out a different way of calculating it as a TEA, by using block groups or a different combination.
 But now there’s just nothing we can do.

-Rupy: Well, it’s kind of ironic that on the one hand, the idea of the program is to create jobs and to revitalize an area.
+Rupy: Well, it’s kind of ironic that on the one hand, the idea of the green card by investment program is to create jobs and to revitalize an area.
 And then if you successfully revitalize an area you might end up not qualifying for a TEA designation.

-Kurt: So you want to keep an eye on the areas that surround the tract you’re invoking in your petition because if the surrounding area has lower unemployment rates, it may only be a matter of time before it starts to bleed into the tract used in the petition, as it did in December.
+Kurt: So you want to keep an eye on the areas that surround the tract you’re invoking in your petition because if the surrounding area has lower unemployment rates, it may only be a matter of time before it starts to bleed into the tract used by the EB5 regional center, as it did in December.

 Michael: Yeah.
 It’s just tough to predict because we’re not dealing with instantaneous data updates.
 We’re dealing with data at the census tract level that’s a bit outdated, so it’s kind of tough to say exactly what’s going to happen in the future, and especially if it’s the only high unemployment census tract in the area.